csf-dev/agiil/Agiil.QueryLanguage.Antlr/README.md

     * **compile-java** - invokes the Java compiler to transform generated code to executable Java
 * An msbuild *targets file* integrating code generation into the build process: `Tools\BuildAntlrGrammar.targets`
 * Various directories named `Generated_XXX`.
 These are the output directories for the ANTLR code generation.
+* A very simplistic test suite to verify that the grammar may be parsed: `TestAgiilQuery.txt`

 The msbuild targets file contains targets which generate parsers for:
 * C#
 * JavaScript
 * Java

-The Java generation target exists only for debugging purposes, using the **grun** tool, it is skipped in `RELEASE` builds.
-You may find the generated Java helpful when developing the grammar, as the grun utility provides immediate feedback about how an input has been tokenized and parsed.
+The Java generation target exists only for development & debug purposes.
+This allows us to execute the **grun** "test rig" during the build procedure in order to detect invalid changes to the grammar.
+The file `TestAgiilQuery.txt` is tested as part of the build procedure in `DEBUG` builds.
+If the tool finds any problems parsing this text then the build will fail with an error.